 Students of the Faculty of Management have two basic options of how to obtain these points:

 - Caring for foreign exchange students

-- Taking care of foreign students within the Study and Experience Programme
+- Taking care of foreign students within the Short-term Study Programme

 Students who choose to join the Buddy programme must be registered and undergo the selection process.
 The rules for students of the Faculty of Management are simplified and the following procedure should be followed:

-- Inform the International Mobility Coordinator of your interest in joining the programme and the selection process when a call is issued.
+- Inform the International Exchange Coordinator of your interest in joining the programme and the selection process when a call is issued.

 - Attend a brief interview to discuss your expectations, previous experience and intentions to travel as an exchange student.

 - Discuss the specific activities you want to carry out once in the role of a student Buddy.